 Security of the information technology used − securing the system from malicious cyber-attacks that tend to break into the system and to access critical private information or gain control of the internal systems.

-Security of data - ensuring the integrity of data when critical issues, like natural disasters, computer/server malfunction, physical theft etc. arise.
-Generally an off-site backup of data is kept for such problems.
+Security of data − ensuring the integrity of data when critical issues, arise such as natural disasters, computer/server malfunction, physical theft etc. Generally an off-site backup of data is kept for such problems.

 Preventing the unauthorized individuals or systems from accessing the information.

 Maintaining and assuring the accuracy and consistency of data over its entire life-cycle.

 Ensuring that the computing systems, the security controls used to protect it and the communication channels used to access it, functioning correctly all the time, thus making information available in all situations.